 Rights and Responsibility

-Oh! good that India’s Youth do not understand this.
-Else they would have known how politicians are exploiting them everyday and how in the name of women empowerment some life changing Laws are created only to exploit common people.
+Oh! good that India’s Youth does not understand this.
+Else they would have known how politicians are exploiting them every day and how in the name of women empowerment some life-changing Laws are created only to exploit common people.
 You don’t believe me?
-Well, think why in-spite of such a large scale of misuse of dowry Laws, false complainants are not punished?
+Well, think why in-spite of such a large scale of misuse of dowry laws, false complainants are not punished?
 You think it is women empowerment?
-Okay, then why was Shashi Tharoor never arrested after suspicious death of his wife?
+Okay, then why was Shashi Tharoor never arrested after the suspicious death of his wife?
 He got a clean chit from a judicial panel stating it was a suicide and only after the govt. has changed, the suicide turned out to be a murder.
 In case of a common man, he would have been arrested the day his wife was found dead under mysterious circumstances.

 35% of high school students consider themselves as “citizens” of India